Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Acknowledgement

 \section{Acknowledgement}

 The authors thank Po-Yao Chang, Naomichi Hatano, and Hosho Katsura for sharing their knowledge on non-Hermitian systems.
 YF thanks Yuma Furuta and Shinichiro Yahagi for related collaborations.
 YF also thanks Sylvain Ribault and Ingo Runkel for the discussions on fusion rules and Jurgen Fuch and Yuji Tachikawa for the helpful discussions on the distinction between fusion categories and fusion rings.
-We thank Ingo Runkel and Gerard Watts for helpful comments and for checking some technical calculations in the manuscript.
-Also, we thank Tadashi Takayanagi for commenting on topological entanglement entropy and its importance.
+We thank Hosho Katsura, Ingo Runkel and Gerard Watts for helpful comments and for checking some technical calculations in the manuscript.
+Also, we thank Tadashi Takayanagi for commenting on topological entanglement entropy and its importance, and Andrei Katsevich notifying us controvercies in the flow $M(2,7)\rightarrow M(2,5)$.
 YF thanks the support from NCTS.
 TK is supported by Grant-in-Aid for JSPS Fellows No. 23KJ1315.